 ...in other words will you be expecting another $1885 if this goes beyond [the amount of work expected?]

-Again, the client's doubt was perfectly understandable given how rare fixed-fee legal services are in contract disputes, and because the client had never worked with Veeto before, Veeto's fixed-fee pricing model must have struck the client as something approaching too good to be true (honestly, we take that kind of shock as a compliment).
+Again, the client's doubt was perfectly understandable given how rare fixed-fee legal services are in contract disputes, and because the client had never worked with Veeto before, Veeto's fixed-fee pricing model must have struck the client as something approaching too good to be true.
+Honestly, we sort of take that kind of shock as a compliment.
 So, we were happy to field the question once more, and we restated our prior answer: "Again, the answer is: no, you should not expect any extra billing from us."

 The stakes of the client's case